jensbouma/RPI-K3s-Cluster-SDCard-formater/README.md

 # Terraform RPI SDCard Creator
-This plan is designed for running local on MacOS
+This plan is made to easly provision a RPI cluster.
+The script writes the amount of SD cards as defined in the local variables for the inital RPI setup.

 **Use install_tools.sh to install the following tools on the local machine**
 - Brew